Gayathri-GA/dart_sdk_chatgpt/README.md

 The package uses the HTTP post method to make a request to the OpenAI API with the provided prompt and length (as max_tokens).
 The API key is passes using apiKey parameter in the ChatGptApi function.

 ## Requirements
-* A valid API key for the OpenAI GPT-3 API.
+* A valid API key for the OpenAI Chat gpt api.

 ## Note
 Pass API Key in the [apiKey] parameter of [ChatGptApi].